technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- clean up code for reading in sets of puzzles in Input.cs
 - move Writer.SolvePuzzles somewhere else -> SolverWrapper
 - clean up code in InputCommands
 - tidy up PuzzlesFromFilesTests? -> remove (file base tests are a mess, could be tested with CLI instead)